-Due to the new Sales Tax requirements, I will be not be selling anything to customers in AL; Mass., Tennessee; Nebraska, Rhode Island, Vermont, and Virginia until your State comes up with a reasonable small seller exemption from State sales tax collection.
+Due to the new Sales Tax requirements, I will be not be selling anything to customers in AL; Mass., Tennessee; Nebraska, Rhode Island, and Vermont, until your State comes up with a reasonable small seller exemption from State sales tax collection.
 This policy is subject to change at any time since States are in the process of enacting new laws and changing current laws.
 Let me know if you are from one of the above States and I will check on updates from your State to see if they have enacted new legislation.

 Reasonable offers are considered on non-sale items.
 The main categories are on left and the subcategories are within the categories.